-The DVT upgrade to support System Analyzer includes analysis features for viewing the CPU and thread loads, the execution sequence, thread durations, and context profiling.
+System Analyzer provides a number of analysis features you can use when debugging your UIA-enabled application.
+You can view CPU and thread loads, the execution sequence, thread durations, context profiling, and more.
 The features include graphs, detailed logs, and summary logs.